Periods - all your questions answered

 ActionAid always aims to source menstrual products as locally as possible.

 Sourcing goods in this way helps us to cut down on costs, while ensuring the items we provide are appropriate for the local environment and culture.

 This not only supports the local and national economy, but it facilitates a more efficient response, as it means we don’t have to depend on regional postal systems.

 In non-emergencies, we also work with communities on a case-by-case basis to determine the best solution for women, girls and people who menstruate within that community.

-Sometimes that means providing disposable sanitary pads; other times it may mean providing communities with the tools to create their own reusable sanitary towels, and the training to be able to use them hygienically.
+Sometimes that means providing disposable sanitary pads; other times it may mean providing communities with the tools to create their own reusable sanitary pads, and the training to be able to use them safely.

 How can I help people in the global south manage their periods?

 - 1Menstruation and the menstrual cycle fact sheet".
 Office of Women's Health.
 23 December 2014.
 Archived from the original on 26 June 2015.
 Retrieved 25 June 2015.